 Huntington State Beach

-Visit the beach where surfing got started in the U.S. in 1910.
+Visit the beach where surfing started in the U.S. in 1910.
 It’s even nicknamed SurfCity USA.
-The Hawaiian father of modern surfing took a wooden long board into the surf to demonstrate the sport at Huntington Beach.
+The Hawaiian father of modern surfing, who demonstrated the sport at Huntington Beach, took a wooden longboard into the surf.

 Huntington State Beach is day-use only.
 Find lifeguard stations sprinkled along the beach.